jayeolasegun/Term-Deposit-Classification/README.md

 [(Back to top)](#table-of-contents)

 <!-- This is optional and it is used to give the user info on how to use the project after installation.
 This could be added in the Installation section also. -->
+To make use of this
+- Run the main.py file from your terminal
+ > python main.py

 # Development
 [(Back to top)](#table-of-contents)